-Evidence will be a Baptism Certificate, a Certificate of Dedication or a letter of verification signed by the minister of religion for that church.
+Evidence will be a Baptism Certificate, a Certificate of Dedication or a letter of verification confirming the membership of the child signed by the minister of religion for that church.

-- 7. 'Children of other faiths' means children who are members of a religious community that does not fall within the definition of 'other Christian denominations' at note 7 above and which falls within the definition of a religion for the purposes of charity law.
-The Charities Act 2011 defines religion to include: - A religion which involves belief in more than one God, and - A religion which does not involve belief in a God.
+7. 'Children of other faiths' means children who are members of a religious community that does not fall within the definition of 'other Christian denominations' at note 6 above and which falls within the definition of a religion for the purposes of charity law.
+The Charities Act 2011 defines religion to include:

+- A religion which involves belief in more than one God, and - A religion which does not involve belief in a God.